fayharinn/Geoloc-Parser/README.md

 `python geolocparser.py`

 put the script in the directory you want to analyse.
-I'll also analyse subdirs
+It will also analyse subdirs.